-When configuration is completed, the nodes arbitrate for access to the bus.
-In addition, asynchronous and isochronous data also compete for access.
-All this is controlled via the cycle master which transmits a timing signal known as the cycle start, typically once every $125\mu s$ .
+access.
+All this is controlled via the cycle master which transmits a timing signal known as the cycle start, typically once every 125μs.

 This very complex protocol that appears so simple to the user is largely controlled through a collection of single bits stored in a number of registers.